MSc in Business Administration and Data Science

 Your educational background will be subject to an overall individual assessment in order to establish if your bachelor's degree qualifies you for the programme and the academic areas listed below are covered in full and as prescribed.

-The specific entry requirements are min.
-30 ECTS-points within one or more of the following areas:
+The academic entry requirements are a min. sum total of 30 ECTS-points across one or more of the following areas:

 • Quantitative Methods (statistics, econometrics, mathematics and the like)